Nick Brignola: Biography

-Brignola was born on July 17, 1936 in Troy, New York.
+Brignola was born on July 17, 1936, in Troy, New York.
 He was born into a musical family in which his father played the tuba and his uncle played the banjo.
 As a mostly self-taught musician, he developed his facility on all of his instruments using unconventional techniques, which gave his playing an unmatched fluidity.
 At the age of 11 he began playing the clarinet and in years to come he picked up the alto and tenor saxophones as well as the flute.
 At the age of 20 he dropped his alto saxophone off to be repaired, and the only horn the shop had to loan him was the baritone sax.
 After that, the baritone sax became his main, but not only instrument.

-While studying education at Ithaca College in New York, Brignola and some of his fellow students made a recording, which won a Down Beat Magazine award for the best college group of the year.
+While studying education at Ithaca College in New York, Brignola and some of his fellow students made a recording, which won a 1957 DownBeat award for the best college group of the year.
 The award afforded the group of young musicians many opportunities including the recording of an album as well as performance at various festivals, and a performance at the Café Bohemia in Greenwich Village.
-In the Down Beat critics poll he was labeled a “new star.”
-The newfound fame landed him with the Benny Goodman Scholarship to the prestigious Berklee College of Music (Boston, Massachusetts).
-During his time at Berklee he did a recording with legendary professor and musician Herb Pomeroy and forged relationships with lifelong musical friends including Dick Berk.
-Nick did not have a long stay at Berklee though.
+In the DownBeat critics poll he was labeled a "new star".
+The newfound fame landed him with the Benny Goodman Scholarship to the Berklee College of Music in Boston, Massachusetts.
+During his time at Berklee he did a recording with the professor and musician Herb Pomeroy and forged relationships with lifelong musical friends including Dick Berk.
+Brignola did not have a long stay at Berklee though.
 His popularity launched him into the music scene and lead him to gig with many well established musicians.

-In the 1960s Nick toured with trumpeter Ted Curson, which gave him his initial international exposure.
-Nick and Ted remained friends for the rest of Nick's life.
-They reunited in the mid 1970s and played several gigs at the Tin Palace in New York City where the group recorded their only album.
+In the 1960s Brignola toured with trumpeter Ted Curson, which gave him his initial international exposure.
+Brignola and Curson remained friends for the rest of Brignola's life.
+They reunited in the mid 1970s and played several gigs at the Tin Palace in New York City, where the group recorded their only album.